 3. American Red Cross

 Description: To provide relief to victims of disaster and help people prevent, prepare for and respond to emergencies.
-Office assistance opportunities available as well.
+Opportunities include educating others, helping during a crisis, and providing office and warehouse support.

 Description: This club is an after-school program and an all-day program when schools are closed for girls in grades kindergarten through 12th grade.
 Help staff with children and activities as needed.